LedgerHQ/ledger-wallet-api/README.md

 ##### `Ledger.signP2SH(inputs, scripts, outputs_number, outputs_script, paths)`

 Request the Ledger Nano to sign a multisignature transaction.

+- `inputs` is an array of previous tx hash (human readable), input index (on 4 bytes, big endian encoded)
+- `scripts` is an array containing the redeem scripts
+- `outputs_number` is the number of outputs
+- `outputs_script` is the serialized output scripts
+- `paths` is an array containing the paths to the keys associated to each inputs

-The exemple below show the expected format of the arguments.
+The example below show the expected format of the arguments.

 ```javascript
 function callback(event) {